XuyingSwift/MachineLearningPortfolio/FundamentalsOfMachineLearning_PythonicIntroduction/README.md

 #### Types of supervised learning:
 * Regression: is the type of supervised learning where the goal is to predict a continuous output variable.
 * Classification: is a type of supervised learning that aims to predict a categorical label for each input.

+### Unsupervised Learning:
+deals with grouping the data based on some similarity/dissimilarity.
+This technique distinguishes possible clusters in the data on some similarity matrices.
+As labels aren't required for this method, it requires minimal human intervention.

+### Reinforcement learning:
+An agent learns to take in an environment to maximize a reward signal.
+It isn't fully supervised, as labels for individual decisions aren't available in the data.
+It isn't fully unsupervised either, as the delayed labels are avaiable.